spex-lang/spex/ROADMAP.md

 # Roadmap for future releases

+* Coverage-guidance and mutation

+* User provided coverage and minimal test cases
+  + E.g. show me all the minimal test cases that lead to each error?

+* Check coverage of the range of values from responses?

 * Support for other content types than `application/json`

 * Ability to import/export OpenAPI (and later protobuf)

 * Editor support

+* Only presents new errors, abstract counterexamples like in "Find More Bugs with QuickCheck!" paper?

 * Optional models?